benkavanagh/xkb-files/README.md

 # Summary
 These are my xkb customisations.
+I have this checked out into my ~/.xkb directory.
+The customisations in this project, along with an autostart desktop application in .config/autostart configure my keyboards on my various computers.

 # Sources
 The material here was derived from a number of great sources.